 Reality: Carinderia, home-cooked meals, and freshly-picked fruit are the way to go

-Smoothie bowls, specialty coffee, and grilled seafood are all tourist-priced!
+Smoothie bowls, speciality coffee, and grilled seafood are all tourist-priced!
 Living in a provincial town, I find it impractical to spend over a hundred pesos for a meal.
 If I want seafood, I buy fish from the market instead.
 In Baler’s public market, freshly-caught fish are really affordable!

 And although smoothie bowls are pricey, I learned that fruits aren’t.
 Bananas, mangoes, dragonfruit, coconuts, jackfruit, rambutan — even cacao! — grow abundantly in backyards.
 Depending on the season, we pick the fruits and make smoothies or shakes out of them.